Sarah Hoffman: Initial cabinet appointment

 Hoffman was appointed Minister of Health and Seniors, on May 25, 2015.
 As health minister, Hoffman is responsible for policy, direction, legislation and standards of the health system in Alberta, which is delivered by Alberta Health Services.

 Affordable housing was part of the NDP's campaign commitment to increase affordable housing for seniors, and was actioned in part through increasing funding for the Alberta Social Housing Corporation.
 In 2016, Lori Sigurdson was given the seniors portfolio, while Brandy Payne was appointed Associate Minister of Health.

 Under Hoffman's tenure, health care fees proposed under Jim Prentice and Stephen Mandel were soon reversed, and additional spending in health was initiated.
 Included in the budget was funding for new and existing medical centres, including the development of the Calgary Cancer Centre and repair of the Royal Alexandra Hospital in Edmonton, though Hoffman was criticized over the reduced level of funding available.
 Hoffman's ministry also banned menthol tobacco products in September, a move which was designed to decrease the prevalence of smoking among youth.

-Alberta Health Services discontinued both IVF and IUI services at the Lois Hole hospital for women when the physicians moved to a different clinic.
+In 2017 Alberta Health Services discontinued both IVF and IUI services at the Lois Hole hospital for women when relevant physicians moved to a different clinic.